PedroElizalde01/SpaceInvaders-from-TokyoEdTech-by-PedroElizalde/README.md

 # SpaceInvaders-from-TokyoEdTech-by-PedroElizalde
 Hi!
-This is a little summery of what this whole thing is about (I'm not very good at speaking English, so sorry if there is something grammatically wrong ;))
+This is a little summary of what this whole thing is about (I'm not very good at speaking English, so sorry if there is something grammatically wrong ;])

 1)  The original idea and bases from this scripts where taken from the YouTube channel: 'TokyoEdTech' (Thanks for the tutorials :))
     Please check out his channel it has amazing tutorials!